ArtoszBart/issue-tracker/README.md

     Open http://localhost:3000 in your browser to view the app.

     You can now view the app running locally at this URL.

+> [!NOTE]
+> If you don't want to create a new account but still want to test the application, you can log in using the example credentials created during the database seeding process:
+>
+> -   Email: john.doe@example.com
+> -   Password: password

+> [!IMPORTANT]
+> Logging in with example credentaials will only work if you have completed the **Seed the Database with Dummy Data** step

 ### Environment Variables